 Material or updates received under separate cover (before or after the deadline date) will not be accepted.

 The collection, use and disclosure of personal information provided to NSERC are outlined in the following policy statements:

 The information you provide in your application is collected under the authority of the Natural Sciences and Engineering Research Council Act.
 NSERC is subject to the Access to Information Act and the Privacy Act (ATIP).
 The information you provide is stored in a series of NSERC data banks described in Info Source.

 See the instructions for completing Form 183A.

 It is very important that the letters from the supporting organizations address the points outlined in the instructions for Form 183A.
-Where the supporting organization is a government organization, the letter of support must be signed by a Director General (or an individual occupying a position at an equivalent level).

 Title of proposal

 The title will be transferred from the letter of intent.

 Time devoted to proposed research/activity